The anxiety caused by worrying about our food is probably far more dangerous than what we eat.

 OK, I agree that we should probably lift the massive subsidies paid to corn farmers and let these products compete in the open marketplace.
 But just because the corn industry is big it doesn’t mean it is bad.

-Everyone who is agitated about HFCS and won't buy products containg it, raise your hands.
+Everyone who is agitated about HFCS and won’t buy products containing it, raise your hands.
 I have some questions for you.
-Have you read my article (linked above)?
+Have you read my article?
 Do you eat pink burgers?
 Do you eat eggs with runny yolks?
 Raw sprouts?
 Do you smoke cigarettes?
 Wear your seat belts?
-Speed?
+Drive fast?
 Have you compared the risks?